stancarney/virtualcurrencyapplicationsecurity/README.md

 # Logging

 Centralizing, reviewing and alerting on events that happen within your production environment is key in ensuring a secure application.
 Logs also need to be protected from manipulation as it is a common technique of attackers to attempt to delete logs in order to cover up their tracks.
-Immediately copying logs off servers to a protected centralized log server using something like syslog (rsyslog, ksyslog, etc…) and (Log-o)[#log-o] works well.
+Immediately copying logs off servers to a protected centralized log server using something like syslog (rsyslog, ksyslog, etc…) and [Log-o](#log-o) works well.

 Never log sensitive data like passwords, private keys, etc...